Competitive Research Grant

 • Current CV or resume.
 Applicants should provide a current CV or resume for each member of the research team.

 The ESPP Graduate Program Council will review proposals and make recommendations to the ESPP Director based on the encouraged criteria listed above.
 The ESPP Director will make final award decisions based on the reviews and availability of funding.
-Recipients will be notified by the 15th of December.
+Recipients will be notified by the Feb 15, 2025.

 Project Report